hanielalva/Weather-App-with-React-Native/README.md

-# Weather-App-with-React-Native
+# React-Native-Weather-App
-The purpose of this app is to build a fun and dynamic phone application with React Native, while utilizing API calls from OpenWeatherMap.org and looking stylish.
+ The purpose of this project was to learn more about coding with REACT Native while building a fun application that utilizes API calls and looks dynmaically stylish